 - You took the standard deduction in the prior year (you did not itemize your deductions);

 - You itemized and elected to deduct state and local general sales tax instead of state and local income taxes; or

 - Last year's tax return was subject to the Alternative Minimum Tax (AMT) and the amount of last year's state or local tax refund was less than the amount disallowed under AMT.
 Because you weren't allowed to deduct state or local taxes paid on last year's AMT return, you won't have to declare the refund as income on this year's return.

-Don't worry, TurboTax will figure out if your state or local tax refund is taxable (or not).
+When last year's tax information is imported, TurboTax figures out if your state or local tax refund is taxable (or not).
 Here are some common questions and answers:

 If you itemized deductions last year and deducted your state and local income tax, your state income tax refund may be taxable even if you didn’t receive your 1099-G.